Do you think that you need to follow some simple guide written by a “self-made millionaire” in order to get rich?

 Think again – or better yet, turn that question around and ask it this way: How many of those self-made millionaires do you think got rich by reading some other dude’s “simple guide”?

 How many people who read guides about bodybuilding become professional, 260-pound chiseled to the bone sponsored IFBB professionals or fitness models?

 How many successful business owners turned their idea into a [multi]million dollar company by blindly following the steps outlined in a free guide on how to start a business?

 Yeah, not many.

 Our world tends to reward those who want to succeed the most.
 Very often, this means trying and failing (a lot), making friends and building a network of smart and dedicated people, engaging in uncomfortable conversations and getting out of our comfort zones.

 Getting rich, like any endeavor in life, takes time for most of us.
 Time to realize the situation that our past spending has put us in, and time to correct the problem by making better decisions with our money.
 Making these decisions, consistently, are critical to building wealth.

 But, guides don’t make decisions for you.
 More importantly, guides can’t make you WANT IT, and want it bad.
 You gotta want it bad enough to try, and guides won’t get your butt up from off of the couch to start making things happen.
 That responsibility falls on us.

-Remember, a lot of success is purely psychological
+Much of success is psychological

 Let’s say that you stumbled upon a free guide to building a $10,000 a month business by selling on eBay.
-Clever titles draw us in and tickle our interests – even if we weren’t specifically looking for this material, who doesn’t want to earn another $10k by selling stuff on eBay.
+Clever titles draw us in and tickle our interests – even if we weren’t specifically looking for this material, who doesn’t want to earn another $10k by selling stuff on eBay?